NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2A (not in a combo) has less recovery for Jiraiya; opponent can sub if hit out of puddle
 - 2Y added as a sideswitch throw
 - 2X is immune to highs and mids until Jiraiya begins to lower his hands, immune to highs only when his hands touch the ground; frog hitbox duration reduced from 60 frames to 38
-- GRKnJ has the reduced endlag of RB
+- GRKnJ has the reduced endlag of RB; changed from to a mid from a high

 ### Tsunade